HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/index.md

 #### DAM default test data

 The following DAM setup covers the different types of the most commonly used assets in three different ways: UUID, custom, and friendly URLs.
-Testers uploaded 2,500 assets for a small configuration and 25,000 assets for medium and large configurations.
+Testers uploaded 2,500 assets for the small configuration testing.
 These assets include 136 KB JPG images, 199 KB DOCX documents, and 1.1 MB MP4 videos to preheat the environment.
 After preloading the assets for the respective configurations, 15 assets containing a mix of original images and renditions were uploaded and rendered for one hour at peak load, following the ramp-up time.

 The test rendered assets using three custom URLs, eight UUID URLs, and eight friendly URLs over one hour.
 Refer to the detailed summary of the results below.